 The Leaguers, Inc. opened their doors for Head Start services as a delegate in 1965 at 750 Clinton Avenue in Newark with two classrooms, on a budget of $260,000.00 and a staff of ten (10).
 Today The Leaguers provides services to one thousand, five hundred children and families with budget of approximately 18 million dollars and staff of four hundred (400).
 In addition, it provides funding to four (4) local Child Care Centers in the City of Newark,

 In 1987 The Leaguers acquired the only Head Start program in Irvington Township operating in one facility which has expanded to two Head Start Centers funded for one hundred and twenty children.
 The Leaguers founded The Burch Charter School in Irvington serving kindergarten through fourth grade.
 The Agency has continued to expand their services and is an Administration for Children and Families Grantee with sites in Union County serving families in Elizabeth, Roselle, and Union Township.

 In addition to providing Early Head Start/Head Start services in Essex and Union counties, we have provided educational, health/mental health, nutrition, parenting skills classes, housing referrals, leadership classes, English as a Second Language, Male Involvement Initiative and job preparation/placement services to community families.
 The Leaguers developed ABC (Anti-Bullying Curriculum for preschoolers), which has been presented to over two thousand participants of childcare providers, public schools and attendees at various conferences, throughout New Jersey, New York and Puerto Rico.

-Continuing to be sensitive and responsive to community needs The Leaguers is proud of it partnerships with United Vailsburg Services Organization, The Union League and New Community, providing Early Head Start services to two hundred (200) infant and toddlers.
+Continuing to be sensitive and responsive to community needs The Leaguers is proud of its partnerships with United Vailsburg Services Organization, New Community, Kiddy Korner Learning Center and The Leaguers Learning Academy.